arangodb/docs/README.md

 have a live preview and a CI pipeline, not for hosting the actual documentation site.

-In every pull request, there is a number of so-called checks (above the text field for entering a comment).
-The **last entry** should be `netlify/zealous-morse-14392b/deploy-preview` with a **Details** link.
-Whenever you push a change to the PR branch, Netlify will build a preview.
-While it is doing that or if it fails building the docs, then the _Details_ link will get you to the build log.
-If it succeeded, then it gets you to the hosted preview of that PR.
-If no checks show up at all, then Netlify is probably busy with another build (or down).
-The checks should eventually appear, however.

 There are a few files in the repo required for Netlify:

 - `_redirects`